JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 * Mastered those?
 Try [animating the solar system in this tutorial](http://www.codecademy.com/goals/web-beginner-en-ymqg0)!

-# Beginning Python Programming:
+# Beginning Python Programming

 [Codecademy Python tutorials](http://www.codecademy.com/tracks/python)

-# For all the above tracks:
+# For all the above tracks

 Once you've done the Codecademy lessons, try to find some fun projects and more materials from Learnstreet: